Smith–Waterman algorithm: Affine

 where $v$ is the gap opening penalty, and $u$ is the gap extension penalty.
 For example, the penalty for a gap of length 2 is $2u+v$.

 An arbitrary gap penalty was used in the original Smith–Waterman algorithm paper.
 It uses $O(m^2n)$ steps, therefore is quite demanding of time.
 Gotoh optimized the steps for an affine gap penalty to $O(mn)$, but the optimized algorithm only attempts to find one optimal alignment, and the optimal alignment is not guaranteed to be found.
 Altschul modified Gotoh's algorithm to find all optimal alignments while maintaining the computational complexity.
 Later, Myers and Miller pointed out that Gotoh and Altschul's algorithm can be further modified based on the method that was published by Hirschberg in 1975, and applied this method.
 Myers and Miller's algorithm can align two sequences using $O(n)$ space, with $n$ being the length of the shorter sequence.
 Chowdhury, Le, and Ramachandran later showed how to run Gotoh's algorithm cache-efficiently in linear space using a different recursive divide-and-conquer strategy than the one used by Hirschberg.
 The resulting algorithm runs faster than Myers and Miller's algorithm in practice due to its superior cache performance.

 Gap penalty example

 Take the alignment of sequences TACGGGCCCGCTAC and TAGCCCTATCGGTCA as an example.

 When linear gap penalty function is used, the result is (Alignments performed by EMBOSS Water.
-Substitution matrix is DNAfull.
-Gap opening and extension both are 1.0):
+Substitution matrix is DNAfull (similarity score: +5 for matching characters otherwise -4).
+Gap opening and extension are 0.0 and 1.0 respectively):

 When affine gap penalty is used, the result is (Gap opening and extension are 5.0 and 1.0 respectively):

 This example shows that an affine gap penalty can help avoid scattered small gaps.